Pashman Stein Walder Hayden P.C. Hosts Four Students for its 2022 Summer Program

-Pashman Stein Walder Hayden proudly hosted three summer associates and a summer intern as part of the firm’s 2022 Summer Program, which included virtual and in-person networking, mentoring, and training sessions with partners, retired Judges, and associates.
+Pashman Stein Walder Hayden P.C. proudly hosted three summer associates and a summer intern as part of the firm’s 2022 Summer Program, which included virtual and in-person networking, mentoring, and training sessions with partners, retired Judges, and associates.

 “We greatly enjoy mentoring the next generation of lawyers as part of our summer program,” said Michael S. Stein, firm Chair and Managing Partner.
 “This summer’s outstanding group of students were exposed to a range of practice areas as well as our philosophy that it is a great privilege to practice law, seeing firsthand our energy and commitment to clients, the community, and to public service.”